Q: What is the iPhone X Suica NFC Problem?

 Q: Is this only a problem in Japan?

 A: No, readers report iPhone X NFC problems with China Express Transit cards.
 In America iPhone X users report similar levels of errors and double reads but were unaware of the problem until they saw my posts.
-I experienced regular errors and double reads with my January 2018 manufacture iPhone X Suica Problem unit using Apple Pay in America, so yes, I believe the NFC problem is an issue with all iPhone X production SKUs before April 2018 regardless of the sales territory.
+I experienced regular errors and double reads with my January 2018 manufacture iPhone X Suica Problem unit using Apple Pay in America, so yes, I believe the NFC problem is an issue with all iPhone X production SKUs before April 2018 regardless of region.

 A: It boils down to using Apple Pay Express Transit.
 It’s easy to catch the problem in the high performance, high usage Express Transit environment.
 It’s much harder to catch the problem with low performance EMV regular cash register Apple Pay use.

 Q: How do know if I have a problem iPhone X unit?

 Q: How do I exchange my problem iPhone X unit for a Revision B iPhone X?

 A: Apple Support does not publicly acknowledge the iPhone X Suica/NFC problem.
 Getting an exchange takes time, patience and tenacity.
-Rely on your judgement because exchanging your iPhone X due to NFC performance issues with Apple Support isn’t easy, though it is getting easier to exchange it in Japan.
+Rely on your judgement because exchanging your iPhone X due to NFC performance issues with Apple Support isn’t easy.

 Apple Support does acknowledge the iPhone X NFC problem internally however, and will issue an exchange based on 2 conditions:

 - A wipe and restore did not fix your iPhone X NFC problem